-In 1 Corinthians 5:1-5 Paul deals with a matter of sin within the church at Corinth.
-In verse three he tells them that “even though I am not physically present, I am with you in spirit.”
+In 1 Corinthians 5:1-5, Paul deals with a matter of sin within the church at Corinth.
+In verse three, he told them that “even though I am not physically present, I am with you in spirit.”
 Paul’s spirit was not constrained by the physical distance that separated him from the church at Corinth.
-He was able to be present with them in spirit regardless where his body was.
+He was able to be present with them in spirit regardless of where his body was.

 Although Paul was not referring to gathering to worship, I believe the same principle applies.
 Even when circumstances prevent us from physically gathering, we should be able to assemble in spirit.
 Granted, we cannot just flip a switch and be together in spirit.
 It requires that we learn to live a spiritual life.
 And it is not as satisfying as being physically together.
 But still, we can draw together in spirit, even when apart.
 And today’s technology can help us feel more connected by being able to see and hear each other.

 I do believe that assembling together corporately is the ideal we should strive for when it is possible.
 But it is not always possible.
 And when that is true, we can still gather together in spirit to worship our Lord.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.